hapideploy/hapideploy/README.md

 ## Introduction

-DeployPHP is a deployment tool with built-in support for popular PHP frameworks, making it the best choice for those who primarily work with PHP.
-Inspired by DeployPHP, I decided to create a similar tool in Python—a more widely used language that is also better suited for DevOps.
-I named it "HapiDeploy", a remote execution tool.
-"HapiDeploy" can be used as an SSH client, and I also plan to add support for several frameworks I frequently work with.
+[DeployPHP](https://deployer.org) is a deployment tool with built-in support for popular PHP frameworks, making it the best choice for those who primarily work with PHP.
+Inspired by DeployPHP, I decided to create a similar tool in Python — a more widely used language that is also better suited for DevOps.
+I named it **HapiDeploy**, a remote execution tool.
+Currently, I plan to support deploying Laravel and Express (with PM2).

-> HapiDeploy is still in WIP, some public methods might changed.
+> HapiDeploy is still in development.
+I may change some public methods.
+Version v0.1.0 will be released at the end of May 2025 as the first usable version.

 ## Documentation